 Have questions about The Next 36?
 Want to learn how to strengthen your application?
 Have your questions answered by Next 36 alumni and staff.Watch the webinar

 We'll be visiting campuses across Canada to give you a chance to ask us and our alumni questions.
-Join us at a campus visit near you:
+Join us at your campus:

 Finalists from across the country converge in Toronto for an intense weekend of interviews, workshops, speakers and idea generation.
 The Next 36 Selection Committee will choose 36 entrepreneurs to accept into the program.
 Teams are formed and introduced to their mentors to strategize for the months ahead.Watch What It's Like